ahwelgemoed/widget-helper-vscode-extension/README.md

-# An Extention to help link Widget to Mendix Projects
+# An VSCode Extension to help link Widget to Mendix Projects

+Helper for Mendix Developers to run everything you need from VSCode.

 ### How To Use